 An outside quad area with attractive landscaping, benches, and trees, provides recreational and study space for students.
-A portion of Schenectady County's bike-hike trail is located on the campus along the edge of the Mohawk River for use by students and the general public.
+A portion of Schenectady County's bike-hike trail is located on the campus along the edge of the Mohawk River for use by students and the general public, as well as the MVP Health Care Fitness Court.